Skip to content

 Air

-For non-magnetic and non-conductive regions such as air with $$ \mu = \mu_0,\qquad \sigma = 0,\qquad \mathbf{B}_r = 0 $$ we can create the material using:
+For non-magnetic and non-conductive regions such as air with $$ \mu = \mu_0,\qquad \sigma = 0,\qquad \mathbf{B}_r = 0, $$ the material is created with:

 air_material = TimeDomainMagneticGeneralMaterial(